 Have a deck?
 Looping your rings through the planks in your deck can be a great option.

 Admittedly, there are a bunch of reasons why this may not work for you.
 Most importantly, you have to have a deck.
-Using your neighbors deck will probably be frowned upon by, you know, most of civilized society.
+Using your neighbor’s deck will probably be frowned upon by, you know, most of civilized society.

-If you’re deck is too high off the ground it can make many exercises difficult.
+If your deck is too high off the ground it can make many exercises difficult.
 Pull-ups may still be a go, but you may not have enough strap for things like dips and pushups.

 You also need room to be able to thread your straps through the deck.
-If the boards are tight, this might be not be possible.
+If the boards are tight, this might not be possible.

 I know I didn’t exactly paint a pretty picture on the whole, hanging rings from your deck scenario, but if your deck works for you it can actually be one of the most enjoyable setups to use.
 You get to work out outside and the shade of the deck itself will usually keep you out of the sun.